kevinthelago/wotos-vehicle-service/README.md

 [//]: # (![Tests]&#40;https://github.com/kevinthelago/wotos-vehicle-service/actions/workflows/maven.yml/tests.svg&#41;)

 World of Tanks Online Statistics Vehicle Service is a micro-service written in Java/Spring which integrates with War-Gaming's World of Tanks API.
+The service aims to compare raw vehicle statistics and improve decision making for vehicle configuration and usage.

 ## Running Locally